dtdo90/Llama3.2_11B_VLM_base/README.md

 ### Training Details
 - Training Framework: The training uses the SFTTrainer from the trl (Transformer Reinforcement Learning) library.
 - Parameter Optimization: QLoRA (Low-Rank Adaptation) is applied to reduce the number of parameters and improve efficiency during the fine-tuning process.
+- Training duration: It takes around 2 hours to train 3 epochs on A6000 (48GB) GPU.

 ### Example